 One pan you do not want to use is a nonstick pan of any kind.
 There are two reasons for this.
 The first is that the slippery nonstick surface doesn't produce the great crust that other pans will.
 The second is that you should never, ever heat a nonstick pan above medium.
 High heat not only destroys the nonstick properties, but if the pan contains PTFE, heat over about 500F or so can cause it to break down and give off dangerous fumes that cause flu-like symptoms in humans and are lethal to birds.
 (If you own a pet bird, you should not own any PTFE cookware.)

-How Do You Know When the Steak Is Done?
+How Do You Know When a Pan Seared Steak Is Done?

 We can't emphasize how important it is to learn how to tell when a steak is done, especially if you like a juicy steak rather than a dry one.